haooozi/P2P/README.md

 ## 📋 TODO List

-- [ ] All caterogy model weights trained on KITTI, Nuscenes.
+- [ ] All caterogy model weights of point and voxel versions trained on KITTI, Nuscenes.

 ## 🕹️ Getting Started